kielni/read-rate-done/README.md

 The background script passes messages between Kindle Cloud Reader and Goodreads tabs.

-Kindle Cloud Reader tab sends messages to the extension:
+The Kindle Cloud Reader tab sends messages to the extension:
   - library iframe ready: get url for My Books on Goodreads (it includes a user id), then fetch ratings from first page of My Books (30 books)
   - rate: open Goodreads tab with query parameters for search query and rating

+The Goodreads tab sends a message to the extension after a search.
+The message contains a Goodreads book id, review page URL, and rating.
+The background page opens the review page URL in the same Goodreads tab.

 ### kindle.js